ysmaelrequena/Frame-data-API/README.md

 #                                       A Fighting Game API so you can get the frame data of the characters and build your dream App!

-The "FGPI" is, like its name indicates, is a compendium of frame data from different games, so that developers can fetch all the information and build tools for players looking for competitive knowledge of their game.
+The "FDAPI" is, like its name indicates, is a compendium of frame data from different games, so that developers can fetch all the information and build tools for players looking for competitive knowledge of their game.

 ##                                       How did I build it?